US Open tennis players don't necessarily think more is better when it comes to starting on Sunday

 “I hate the Sunday start,” said Jordan Thompson, an Australian who's been ranked as high as No. 26 in singles and No. 3 in doubles.
 “Tournaments don’t start on Sunday; they finish on Sunday.
 Pretty sure no player would like (it), particularly me.”

-Alas, Thompson was scheduled to face Corentin Moutet on Sunday as things got going at Flushing Meadows, where there will now be 15 days of singles competition instead of 14, and there's little doubt that more money from all sorts of sources was part of the calculus behind the change.
+Alas, Thompson was scheduled to face Corentin Moutet on Sunday — but did manage to win in four sets — as things got going at Flushing Meadows, where there will now be 15 days of singles competition instead of 14, and there's little doubt that more money from all sorts of sources was part of the calculus behind the change.

 “I'm not really a fan of it.
 I don’t know why they had to make it even longer.
 Well, I know why they did it — they get to sell tickets for an extra day,” said 2024 U.S. Open runner-up Jessica Pegula, this year's No. 4 seed, who was due in Arthur Ashe Stadium on Sunday night to play against Mayar Sherif.
 “I'm not really for it.
 I don’t think a lot of the players were for it, especially those who play the week before a Slam.
 It makes everything a little longer and a little harder.
 I don’t think a lot of players want that.”